Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Experiments and results

-According to the results presented in Table.\ref{tab:Unet_vs_Vnet_methodo}, the V-net was significantly better for Dice ($p = 7.6 \times 10^{-5}$) and also better for MAD but not significantly ($p = 0.7$).
-Considering the accuracy of the best U-net and the best V-net over the test set (Table.\ref{tab:Unet_vs_Vnet_bestval_all}), the V-net was more accurate than the U-net for the Dice and as accurate for MAD.
-However, this result is more nuanced if we analyze the precision obtained on the dilated and non-dilated ventricles separately (Table.\ref{tab:Unet_vs_Vnet_bestval_norm_dil}).
+\paragraph{US dataset} According to the results presented in Table.\ref{tab:CNN_comp_US}, the V-net was significantly better than the U-net for Dice ($p = 7.6 \times 10^{-5}$) and also better fr MAD but not significantly ($p = 0.7$).
+It was also significantly better than the network proposed by \cite{moeskops2016automatic} for Dice ($p=8.96 \times 10^{-5}$) and MAD ($p=3.36 \times 10^{-7}$).
+Considering the accuracy of the best networks (Table.\ref{tab:networks_bestval_all}), the V-net was more accurate than the U-net for the Dice and as accurate for MAD.
+Both FCNs were extremely more accurate than \cite{moeskops2016automatic} according to all metrics .
+However, the comparison of the U-net and the V-net is more nuanced if we analyze the precision obtained on the dilated and non-dilated ventricles separately (Table.\ref{tab:Unet_vs_Vnet_bestval_norm_dil}).
 The V-net was more accurate than the U-net at segmenting the normal ventricles, but the U-net was slightly better than the V-net at segmenting dilated ventricles.
 According to the metrics that are closer to the clinic, the V-net is slightly more accurate or equivalent to the U-net.
 Considering all ventricles, a low $\Delta V_a$ was obtained by the U-net and the V-net ($0.35 \pm 0.28$ and $0.38 \pm 0.3$ respectively) with few differences between the normal and dilated ventricles.
 Consequently, $\Delta V_r$ was lower in the case of the dilated ventricles than for the normal ventricles, it was $13.9 \pm 10.6$ \% and $4.2 \pm 3.1$ \% in the case of the V-net.

+\paragraph{MRI dataset} As reported by the results presented in Table.\ref{tab:CNN_comp_US}, the V-net was more accurate than the U-net but not significantly.
+On the other hand, V-net was significantly better than the network proposed by \cite{moeskops2016automatic} according to Dice ($p=5.34 \times 10^{-7}$) and MAD ($p=6.79 \times 10^{-6}$).
+The Dice and the MAD obtained by the \cite{moeskops2016automatic} network were lower than the one reported in their article on the same database ($0.86 \pm 0.05$ and $0.52 \pm 0.25$ mm respectively).
+The accuracy obtained by applying the methodology described in \cite{moeskops2016automatic}: training with 7 classes (background, CVS, basal ganglia, white matter, brain stem, cortical grey matter, cerebellum) and application of a brain mask is reported in the Table.\ref{tab:CNN_comp_IRM_MonoMultiClass}.
+A similar value was then obtained for Dice ($0.844 \pm 0.053$), the value obtained for MAD remained more important ($0.89 \pm 0.22$ mm).
+This last point could be explained by the fact that the MAD formula used in our paper is different from the one used in \cite{moeskops2016automatic} but it was not mentioned by the authors.